Didrik Pining

 Didrik Pining (c.
-1430 – 1491) was a German privateer, nobleman and governor of Iceland and Vardøhus.
+1430 – 1491) was a German privateer, nobleman, and governor of Iceland and Vardøhus.

 In 1925, researcher Sofus Larson proposed that Pining may have landed in North America in the 1470s, almost twenty years before Columbus' voyages of discovery.
-Some of the claims concerning Pining are controversial because information about him is, in general, relatively sparse and partially contradictory.
+Some of the claims concerning Pining are controversial because information about him is relatively sparse and partially contradictory.

 Biography

 Early life

-Didrik Pining has been found by modern German genealogists to have been a native of Hildesheim in Germany, and this has according to a report been "suddenly and conclusively proved."
+Didrik Pining has been found by modern German genealogists to have been a native of Hildesheim in Germany, and this has been, according to a report, "suddenly and conclusively proved."
 It had been assumed that he was a Dane or Norwegian until the 1930s.

 In Hanseatic records until 1468, he is mentioned as a privateer or naval captain in the service of Hamburg, charged with hunting down English merchant ships in the North Atlantic.
 From 1468 to 1478, he was in the service of Denmark (by 1470 as an "admiral") first under Christian I of Denmark (ruled 1448–1481), and later for his son, John of Denmark (ruled 1481–1513).
 Before his employment by the Danes, Pining and his partner Hans Pothorst had also been regarded by the Hanseatic League as "pirates who did much damage to the Hanse towns."
 During the later years of the reign of Christian I, Pining and Pothorst are said to have distinguished themselves "not less as capable seamen than as matchless freebooters."